 2.13 Terminal :

-As the name mentioned terminal, we can execute all the Linux related commands (CUI).
+With the name mentioned terminal, we can execute all Linux related commands (CUI).

 Step3: Connect Multiple Servers